gitbls/ndm/README.md

 This section is relatively old, and may be out of date.

-If you want to run ndm and bind/dhcpd on the same system as Pi-Hole, here are the steps.
+If you want to run ndm and bind/dhcpd on the same system as Pi-Hole, here's how.
 Basic testing has been done with both running on the same system.
 Pi-Hole generally encourages dnsmasq, so this is only recommended if you have a hankering for a fully transparent, DNS/DHCP subsystem that can be managed with command lines and scripts, rather than editing config files.
 It's all personal preference!

 * Install and configure Pi-Hole per the Pi-Hole documentation
 * Install and configure bind, dhcpd, and ndm per this document
 * Modify the ndm configuration to use a different TCP port for DNS: `sudo ndm config --dnslistenport newport`.
 Pi-Hole will listen on port 53 (the default DNS port), so select another port less than 1024.
 * `sudo ndm build` and `sudo ndm install` the updated configuration
 * Configure any hosts with static IP address as documented above.
-* In the Pi-Hole configuration, establish an external DNS server: TBD
+* In the Pi-Hole configuration, establish an external DNS server.
+See notes.
 * Test.
-Just like I need to do before this is released :)

-Things of note:
+### Pi-Hole configuration notes

 * Under piHole advanced DNS settings, clear the "never forward non-fqdns" and "never forward reverse-lookups for IP ranges".
 * In PiHole specify the DNS server as 127.0.0.1#portnum or ipaddr#portnum (use a '#' to separate the IP address and port)